1902 Michigan Wolverines football team: Awards and honors

 Several players received postseason honors:Joseph Maddock, Willie Heston, and captain Boss Weeks were selected All-America by the Newark Advocate.
-Weeks made Casper Whitney's second team.
+Weeks made Caspar Whitney's second team.
 Maddock, Heston, Weeks, Everett Sweeley Paul J. Jones, Curtis Redden, and Dan McGugin all made All-Western.

 Popularity of football on campus

 With the success of Yost's football team, football enjoyed a surge of popularity on Michigan's campus in 1902.
 Even the student literary magazine, The Inlander, which usually filled its pages with poems, short stories, and essays by students, gave its entire December 1902 issue to a celebration of the football team.
 The special issue featured a photograph of Yost on the cover and included all manner of facts and figures on the popular team.
 Noting the popularity of the sport with Michigan's female students, Detroit Free Press in November 1902 wrote about the spectators in attendance at Michigan's home game against Minnesota:"But the dominant note of the gathering was the girl.
 She was there in every type and style, in every section of the stands and on every row.
 There was the college girl and the town girl, sweater girl and gown girl.
 And whatever type of girl she was elsewhere, she was always the Michigan girl."